 Checks and testing will occur until you receive the product you see in your plans.

 Stage 6.
-Software Deployment
+Secure Software Deployment

 The final stage is where you update and release the application.
 It is necessary to maintain the app regularly, make the necessary updates, support, change and expand it.